WE ASKED RUAHA'S RESIDENT ARTIST OF 11 YEARS ABOUT LIFE AND INSPIRATION IN TANZANIA'S WILDEST FRONTIER

-You asked what the challenges are but I am so used to living remotely that I don’t find it challenging at all, to me it is ‘normal life.’
+You asked what the challenges are, but I am so used to living remotely that I don’t find it challenging at all; to me, it is ‘normal life.’
 I suppose it does require you to be pretty organized, such as when you go on a shopping trip every six weeks.
-You do have to eat fresh stuff in a sequence of what goes off first and then what keeps last – cabbage and squash keeps for a long time, but soft fruit does not.
+You have to eat fresh stuff in a sequence of what goes off first and then what keeps last – cabbage and squash keep for a long time, but soft fruit does not.

 A typical day?
-I am a very early riser so I potter about in my pajamas, before the sun is up, taking in the sounds.
+I am a very early riser, so I potter about in my pyjamas, before the sun is up, taking in the sounds.
 I fill up the water baths for the birds and put out a bit of seed for them.
-My partner and fellow artist, Rob, and I have separate camps, so at about 7.30 he comes over for breakfast: fruit, porridge, toast, tea and coffee.
+My partner and fellow artist, Rob, and I have separate camps, so at about 7.30, he comes over for breakfast: fruit, porridge, toast, tea and coffee.
 We sit on my verandah for all meals, often joined by birds and small beasts, like squirrels during the day and genets at night.
-We are usually in our respective studios or out sketching by 8.30am.
+We are usually in our respective studios or out sketching by 8.30 am.

-In the evening I heat up water on the stove in a kettle for a shower, which is the old style bucket shower, hauled up on a pulley.
-We eat around 7.30pm by candle light with the stars and moon shining above.
-Even simple things like going down to the river each day to collect water turn out to be a magical moment for inspiration: colour on the water, a fish eagle or a dragon fly landing on a rock.
+In the evening, I heat up water on the stove in a kettle for a shower – the old-style bucket shower hauled up on a pulley.
+We eat around 7.30 pm by candlelight with the stars and moon shining above.
+Even simple things like going down to the river each day to collect water are magical moments for inspiration: colour on the water, a fish eagle or a dragonfly landing on a rock.

-What has always fascinated me is how nature comes up with the most marvelous combinations of color.
-It is these combinations of color and design that spark many of my pictures.
-I have always loved painting birds, their patterns and colors are superb.
+What has always fascinated me is how nature comes up with the most marvellous combinations of colour.
+It is these combinations of colour and design that spark many of my pictures.
+I have always loved painting birds; their patterns and colours are superb.

 I have several things that are firing me up at the moment: I am working on a ‘coffee table’ type book that will be filled with paintings of the Miombo woodlands, a pristine yet underappreciated area of Ruaha.
-In addition to that, I am looking to create a flower and tree guide on the plants of Miombo.
+In addition, I am looking to create a flower and tree guide on the plants of Miombo.

-I am in the process of compiling all the countless, little stories of my encounters and observations of the wonderful wildlife using photographs and sketches.
-And I have many oil paintings that are simmering away in my head waiting for the right moment to appear on canvas.
-These will be done in a random fashion in between all the other projects.
-I am also going to be exhibiting and giving a talk in Vancouver, at the Artist For Conservation exhibition at the end of September 2014.
+I am compiling countless little stories of my encounters and observations of the wonderful wildlife using photographs and sketches.
+And I have many oil paintings that are simmering away in my head, waiting for the right moment to appear on the canvas.
+These will be done randomly in between all the other projects.
+I will also be exhibiting and giving a talk in Vancouver at the Artist For Conservation exhibition at the end of September 2014.

-Here in Ruaha a road network is yet to be developed, so huge areas remain unscathed by humans; there is a tangible atmosphere of peace and tranquility here.
-When I am alone in camp, I spend every waking moment sketching and painting, and with it being so quiet the animals come in very close – I feel like I might melt into the landscape, as somehow they seem to accept me as part of the scene.
+Here in Ruaha, a road network is yet to be developed, so huge areas remain unscathed by humans; there is a tangible atmosphere of peace and tranquillity here.
+When I am alone in the camp, I spend every waking moment sketching and painting, and with it so quiet, the animals come in very close – I feel like I might melt into the landscape, as somehow they seem to accept me as part of the scene.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: